ForHousing Board Chair

 Roz is passionate about improving lives and developing sustainable communities.
-She is a ForViva Group member, Deputy Chair of the ForHousing Board and Chair of the Audit and Risk Committee.
-She first became a Board Member in 2011 when she joined as a Leaseholder and has been a past Member of the Community Impact Strategy Hub.
+She is a ForViva Group board member, Deputy Chair of the ForHousing Board and Chair of the Audit and Risk Committee.
+She first became a board member in 2011 when she joined as a leaseholder and has been a past Member of the Community Impact Strategy Hub.

 Roz is a Senior Lecturer in Social Policy at Manchester Metropolitan University.
 She is Programme Lead for BA (Hons) Public Services and teaches on this programme and the Master's in Public Administration.
 She is also Placement Coordinator and liaises with public sector, charities, social enterprises and the voluntary and community sectors to create placement opportunities for first, second and sandwich year undergraduate and post graduate students.

 Claire is currently Head of Finance and Deputy Section 151 Officer at Warrington Borough Council.
 Here she has a wide ranging remit including Corporate Finance and Accountancy, Internal Audit, Procurement, Benefits and Exchequer Services and the Customer Contact Centre.
 For over 10 years Claire previously worked as a Director of Finance within the social housing sector, most recently at Mosscare St Vincent’s and before that at Warrington Housing Association.